Fantastic Kindness Club Ideas with a Free Good Deeds Checklist

 20. Kindness Stories

-There’s nothing more inspiring than a positive story.
-Encourage students to write about the kindness they have seen or received.
-Ask them to be descriptive by including how it made them feel and the emotions they experienced.
+There’s nothing more inspiring than a heartfelt story of kindness.
+Encourage students to write about the acts of kindness they've seen or experienced by guiding them to describe how it made them feel and the emotions they went through.

 Share Your Story Sidebar Image